BYRDCLIFFE ARTIST IN RESIDENCE PROGRAM

 SUPPORT MATERIALS (All materials should be of recent work)

-– FOR VISUAL ARTISTS: 10 images (5 MB max. each: JPG, PNG, GIF) of your work along with the title, date, dimensions, and medium.
+– FOR VISUAL ARTISTS: 10 images/samples (5 MB max. each: JPG, PNG, GIF, MP3, M4A, WAV, MP4, MOV, AVI, etc.) of your work along with the title, date, dimensions (if applicable), and medium.

 – FOR PLAYWRITING / SCREENWRITING: One or two work samples (10 MB max. each: PDF) – up to 40 pages in total for a play script or treatment.

--Fiction and Nonfiction: 2 work samples (10 MB max. each: PDF) – no more than 20 pages total
+– FOR FICTION, NONFICTION: 2 work samples (10 MB max. each: PDF) – no more than 20 pages total

--Poetry: at least 4 work samples (10 MB max. each: PDF) – no more than 12 pages total
+– FOR POETRY: at least 4 work samples (10 MB max. each: PDF) – no more than 12 pages total

 ARTIST IN RESIDENCE PROGRAM FEES